pradeephubgit/appsignal-docs/source/guides/filter-data/ignore-namespaces.html.md

 ## Next steps

-- [Ignore namespaces](/guides/filter-data/ignore-namespaces.html) - the next step in this guide

----

 - [Ignore errors](/guides/filter-data/ignore-errors.html) - the previous step in this guide
 - [Filtering app data](/guides/filter-data/) - the start of this guide
 - [Getting started guides](/guides/) - Guides overview